process-analytics/bpmn-visualization-js/docs/development/bpmn-support-how-to.md

 ### Initial Shape Rendering

-Overview
+Overview:
-* the work to do depends on the BPMN types (events and tasks)
+* The work to do depends on the BPMN types (events and tasks)
-* add a new `mxGraph` shape for totally new elements (see architecture)
+* Add a new `mxGraph` shape for totally new elements (see architecture)
-* use an arbitrary color to fill the new BPMN element
+* Use an arbitrary color to fill the new BPMN element
   * Purpose: uniquely identify a BPMN element on the BPMN diagram even if the rendering is not implemented.
-  * this is directly managed in the BPMN mxGraph shape class
+  * This is directly managed in the BPMN mxGraph shape class
-* refer to provided examples above for more details
+* Refer to provided examples above for more details

 ### Tests for elements detection